 About Jay McLaughlin

-Jay McLaughlin, Ph.D., joined the College of Pharmacy as an associate professor of pharmacodynamics.
+Jay McLaughlin, Ph.D., joined the College of Pharmacy as an associate professor of pharmacodynamics and was promoted to professor in July 2020.
 Prior to joining UF, he worked at the Torrey Pines Institute for Molecular Studies in Port St. Lucie, Florida.
 His research goal is to identify the neurobiological systems underlying behavior, characterizing them and related psychological disorders to developing new therapeutic interventions utilizing molecular, pharmacological, anatomical and behavioral methods.
 His projects encompass both basic science and drug discovery elements.

 I am interested in questions examining the neurobiological basis of behavior, focusing on the molecular, pharmacological and neurological mechanisms underlying behavior and psychological disorders.
 While these interests are broad, my overall goal is to identify the neurobiological systems underlying these behaviors, characterize them, and develop new therapeutic interventions.
 Working towards this goal, I utilize molecular, chemical, pharmacological, anatomical and behavioral methodology.
 Ongoing projects include: